Drug information

 GS-US-382-3961 (NCT03060447)

 In this Phase 1b trial, 25 participants received 10 doses of vesatolimod or placebo.
 Most of the side effects that occurred during the study were mild to moderate in severity.
 Drug-related side effects occurred in 53% of participants in the vesatolimod group and 13% of participants in the placebo group.
 The majority of side effects related to vesatolimod were mild, temporary, flu-like symptoms — chills, headache, swollen lymph nodes, fatigue, and fever.
 One participant receiving vesatolimod had chronic inflammation of the stomach lining, which was considered a serious side effect.
 Another participant receiving vesatolimod had severe drug-related cases of gout; joint pain; and sciatica (a nerve problem affecting the legs).
 However, these drug-related side effects went away in the participant without the need for treatment.
-No participants discontinued the study because of side effects.8
+None of the participants discontinued treatment because of drug-related side effects.8

 Because vesatolimod is still being studied, information on possible side effects of the drug is not complete.
 As testing of vesatolimod continues, additional information on possible side effects will be gathered.